Francis William Blagdon

-Francis William Blagdon (1778–1819) was an English journalist and author.
+Francis William Blagdon (bapt.
+19 January 1777 – 24 December 1818) was an English journalist and author.

 Life

 Blagdon began his career as a newsboy for The Sun newspaper.
 He then became amanuensis to Dr. Anthony Florian Madinger Willich, a medical writer, who taught him French and German; he also learned Spanish and Italian.

-Blagdon became associated with the Morning Post which he helped to edit for some years.
+Blagdon became associated with the Morning Post, which he helped to edit for some years.
 The paper was then Tory in its views, and Blagdon took a polemical line.
 He was imprisoned for six months in 1805, for libeling John Jervis, Earl St. Vincent as a naval administrator.

-In 1809 Blagdon came into conflict with William Cobbett, and in October of that year he published a prospectus, perhaps not intended seriously, of "Blagdon's Weekly Political Register", which was to commence The History of the Political Life and Writings of Cobbett, who was compared to Catiline.
+In 1809, Blagdon came into conflict with William Cobbett, and in October of that year he published a prospectus, perhaps not intended seriously, of "Blagdon's Weekly Political Register", which was to commence The History of the Political Life and Writings of Cobbett, who was compared to Catiline.
 As a Sunday anti-Cobbett paper, Blagdon's Register was subsidised by the government, as was a similar effort of Lewis Goldsmith.
 Financial speculation ruined him.
 The Phœnix, another of his ventures, soon came to an end.
-He died in obscurity and poverty in June 1819, and a subscription was raised for his destitute widow and children.
+He died of consumption in Smith Square, Westminster, on Christmas Eve 1818, and was buried on 2 January 1819 at St Margaret's, Westminster.
+A subscription was raised for his destitute widow and children.

 Works

 At one time Blagdon published a French Interpreter, possibly no copy being extant.
-In 1802 he began editing a series of Modern Discoveries (London, 1802–3, 8 vols.); the first two volumes were Vivant Denon's Travels in Egypt in the train of Napoleon Bonaparte; the next two included Sylvain Meinrad Xavier de Golbéry's Travels in Africa (in the Maghreb) and the remaining four were devoted to Peter Simon Pallas's Travels in the Southern Provinces of Russia.
+In 1802, he began editing a series of Modern Discoveries (London, 1802–3, 8 vols.); the first two volumes were Vivant Denon's Travels in Egypt in the train of Napoleon Bonaparte; the next two included Sylvain Meinrad Xavier de Golbéry's Travels in Africa (in the Maghreb) and the remaining four were devoted to Peter Simon Pallas's Travels in the Southern Provinces of Russia.
 The works were translated by Blagdon from the French and German; Pallas's Travels was then translated for a second time by Blagdon, and a new edition published in 1812 (London, 2 vols., with illustrations).